Isaiah1001/CNN-Learning-Journey/03_experiment_management/README.md

 Key capabilities used:

 - `mlflow ui`: browser-based dashboard to compare runs side by side
-- Artifact logging: best checkpoint `.pth` stored alongside its run, always traceable
+- Artifact logging: best checkpoint `.ckpt` stored alongside its run, always traceable
 - No external server needed: local SQLite backend (`mlflow.db`) sufficient for solo projects

 **3. Experiment Design: Change One Variable at a Time**